The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

-Hence, based on the discussions above, we design Algorithm \ref{algorithm_EnSBF} for the entire nonlinear filtering process, which is named the ensemble \sbb filter.
+Based on the preceding discussion, we summarize the proposed nonlinear filtering procedure in Algorithm \ref{algorithm_EnSBF}.
+We refer to this method as the Ensemble Schr{\"o}dinger Bridge Filter.

-A few remarks and implementation notes are made for Algorithm \ref{algorithm_EnSBF}: \begin{enumerate} \item The entire algorithm is based on the idea of Schr{\"o}dinger generative model which we discussed in section 1 which is training free and derivative free.
-The most computationally expensive step is just the forward propagation of each particle from the particle cloud through \eqref{discrete_drift_1} which is parallelizable, hence the entire algorithm can be implemented efficiently.
+We make a few remarks and implementation notes concerning Algorithm \ref{algorithm_EnSBF}: \begin{enumerate} \item The proposed algorithm is built on the Schr{\"o}dinger bridge generative model discussed in Section 2, which is training-free and derivative-free.
+The main computational cost comes from propagating the auxiliary particles through the discretized dynamics \eqref{discrete_drift_1} and the size ensemble particles to be generated.
+Since these particle trajectories can be simulated independently, this step is naturally parallelizable and can be implemented efficiently on modern parallel hardware.

+\item In the algorithm, in general we could start with $B$ initial particles $\mathbb{P}(X_0|\mcal{Y}_0)$ and proceed by generating $M$ particles for the posterior step.
+In the current algorithm design, we take $M=B$.
+In fact, once the data assimilation passes burn-in time, one could produce arbitrarily large particle cloud for the posterior distribution, i.e. $M>B$.

-\item The algorithm does not present any structure error as in \cite{feng1} where in the update step, such error is introduced in the approximation for the score function of the posterior.
-In Algorithm \ref{algorithm_EnSBF} though, the mapping at the analysis step is approximated via: $\tilde{A}_j \tilde{\mu}_{j+1} \approx \tilde{A}^{N,B}_j \tilde{\mu}_{j+1} =\frac{1}{B}\sum^B_{\iota=1} \delta_{V^{N,\iota}_{T}}$ where errors are introduced only in the Euler-Maurayama discretization of the SDE \eqref{scheme_sde} and the ensemble average approximation of the expectation in the drit term \eqref{exact_drift_gtilde}. \item In the algorithm, in general we could start with $M$ initial particles $\mathbb{P}(X_0|\mcal{Y}_0)$ and proceed by generating $B$ particles for the posterior step.
-In the current algorithm design, we take $M=B$ for simplicity.
-In fact, once the data assimilation passes burn-in time, one could produce arbitrarily large particle cloud for the posterior distribution, i.e. $B>M$. \item In the scheme above, all the particles started from location 0 in the SDE at the analysis step.
-In fact, it can be shown that one could construct $\bP \in \mcal{P}(\Omega)$ induced by a stochastic process such that it interpolates $\delta_{a}, a \in \bR^d$ and the target distribution $\mu$ (see also \cite{sb10}).
-The drift term then takes the following form:
+\item The algorithm does not introduce surrogate model approximate error as in \cite{feng1} where in the update step, such error is introduced in the approximation for the score function of the posterior.
+In Algorithm \ref{algorithm_EnSBF} though, the mapping at the analysis step is approximated via: $\tilde{A}_j \tilde{\mu}_{j+1} \approx \tilde{A}^{N,B}_j \tilde{\mu}_{j+1} =\frac{1}{B}\sum^B_{\iota=1} \delta_{V^{N,\iota}_{T}}$ where errors are introduced only in the Euler–Maruyama discretization of the SDE \eqref{scheme_sde}, the ensemble average approximation of the expectation in the drift term \eqref{exact_drift_gtilde} and the ensemble approximation in the forecast and posterior distributions.

+\item Importantly, the empirical approximation in \eqref{app_r} may suffer from numerical instability in implementation.
+The exponential weights can overflow or underflow when the dimension is large, or when $t$ is close to $T$, due to the factor $(T-t)^{-1}$ in the exponent.
+In this case, we can improve numerical stability by using a log-sum-exp implementation.
+More precisely, one subtracts the same constant, typically the maximum log-weight, from all logarithmic weights before exponentiation.
+Since this common shift appears in both the numerator and the denominator, it does not change the value of the drift mathematically.